Published on November 3, 2021. Last Updated on January 14, 2022.

 - Watermelon (9% DV per serving)

-Harness The Plant-Based Power of Dr.UGro All-Natural GASHEE Oral Hair Supplements
+Harness The Vitamin-A Infused Power of Dr.UGro All-Natural GASHEE Oral Hair Supplements

 Vitamin A in the form of Retinyl Cetate or Retinol, as well as other natural ingredients essential to hair growth, are among the many powerful plant-based ingredients found in Dr.UGro Gashee Oral Hair Supplements.
 Gashee Oral Supplements have been carefully formulated with the most effective dosage of vitamin A and other vitamins, minerals, and ingredients to help maximize vitamin A’s effects on your hair growth and hair health.
 To help increase the feel and appearance of hair density, thickness, and volume, or to help regrow hair loss or aid hair growth, take 4 capsules a day.

-VIDEO: Dr. UGro Gashee Topicals: Before & After Results
+VIDEO: Dr. UGro Gashee Topicals Containing Vitamin A: Before & After Results

 Hair loss can happen due to the effects of aging, time, and even stress.
 Our hair health depends on all of these factors, and sometimes a combination of these factors can lead to detrimental hair health, resulting in hair loss, hair thinning, or more.